 Mobilizing the Hip Joint - Motion Specific Release™ (MSR)

-Hip mobility is a key aspect of your body’s kinetic chain.
+Hip mobility is a crucial aspect of your body’s kinetic chain.
 Since no joint operates in isolation, a lack of hip mobility will affect the function of your knees, ankles, low back, and even the structures of your upper extremity.
 The hip joint is a ball-and-socket synovial joint that is designed to allow for multiaxial motion while transferring load between the upper and lower extremities.
 The fibrocartilaginous rim of the acetabulum adds depth and stability to the acetabulofemoral joint.

 4 Point Knee Joint Mobilization - MSR™

-Effective therapy is not just about mobilizing the joint itself, but also the surrounding soft-tissue structures.
+Effective therapy is not just about mobilizing the joint itself but also the surrounding soft-tissue structures.
 Muscles, tendons, ligaments, and the surrounding connective tissues are involved in stabilization, shock absorption, and critical control mechanisms.
 Without addressing these soft-tissue structures, the effectiveness of any therapy would be greatly diminished.

 The Gluteus Maximus Release - Motion Specific Release™ (MSR)